radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 ![An image showing cloning data source](../Media/clone-data-source.jpg)

-Enter a data source name and click the checkmark inline with the cloned data source.
+Enter a data source name and click the checkmark inline with the cloned data source to save it.
+Click **X* to delete the clone instead of saving it.

 ![An image showing how to confirm a cloned data source name](../Media/confirm-clone.jpg)